GitAlexGit/tidyDataProjectRepo/README.md

 * now we group the dataset by activity and subject, using the dplyr group_by() function, and then, using summarize_each(), we get the mean for each other variable based on this grouping
-* the final set is written back as a CSV file
+* the final set is written back as a text file using write.table() and using "," as separator

 # Data
 The resulting data are a 180x81 table, representing 30 subjects performing